stevearc/pypicloud/doc/index.rst

 TODO
 ====
-* Cache more metadata for display (last updated, most recent version)
-* Directives for cloning parts of pypi
+* Auto-rebuild index on app start if needed
+* Split Package access into separate class
+* Default caching database should just be in-memory dicts
+* Use moto in standalone mode for development
 * Store user/group configuration in S3/Dynamo?
+* If storing users dynamically, allow registration
 * Don't require sqlalchemy AND redis to be installed
+* Cache more metadata for display (last updated, most recent version)
 * Support CloudFront
 * Auto-archive to glacier after X days or X versions
+* Directives for cloning parts of pypi (from requirements file or package deps, how to handle permissions?)